 It's not necessary to speak Spanish in order to do good work and have a good time on this trip.
 You'll learn the important basics during orientation, and Tandana staff will be able to translate for you.

 I've heard about the Zika virus.
 Should I be concerned for my health?

 The Zika virus is carried by mosquitoes that generally live below 1200 meters, but Tandana works at much higher elevations--typically above 2000 meters.
 So the chances of encountering a Zika-carrying mosquito while with Tandana is quite low.
 Moreover, the main concern for Zika is the damage it can do to fetuses if the mother contracts the virus; for others, the clinical symptoms are mild.
 Nevertheless, if you plan to travel in lower elevations before or after your time with us, you might want to take precautions with an insect repellant approved by the EPA.

 Who leads the volunteers?
 Who do I go to if I need help?

 All of Tandana's volunteer programs are led by a Group Coordinator that has typically first worked with Tandana as a volunteer or intern (or if not has been recommended by someone we trust and then carefully vetted by us).
 You can find bios for many of our past Group Coordinators here.
 Group Coordinators have first-hand knowledge of the region, speak both Spanish and English, have expertise in experiential education and group leadership, hold WFR (Wilderness First Responder) or other certifications that have prepared them to handle emergencies, and are caring and capable individuals.
-The Group Coordinator is usually assisted by 1-2 Tandana interns, and our permanent local staff is always on hand to help with translation, activities, logistics, and anything else to make sure the volunteers' experience is the best it can possibly be.
+The Group Coordinator is usually assisted by 1-2 Tandana fellows, and our permanent local staff is always on hand to help with translation, activities, logistics, and anything else to make sure the volunteers' experience is the best it can possibly be.